A family of non-periodic tilings of the plane by right golden triangles: Tilings with decorated tiles

 \paragraph{Our local matching rule L.}

-To define our local rule, we need a new notion, similar to that of a crown (aka a vertex star).
+To define our local rule, we need a new notion, similar to that of a crown.
 We call this notion \emph{a star}.
 Let $A$ be a vertex of a tile from a tiling $T$.
 Consider all non-decorated tiles from $T$ that include the point $A$ together with digital marks and orientations of all the sides that \emph{include the point $A$}.
-That information forms \emph{the star of $T$ centered at $A$}.
+That information forms \emph{the star within $T$ centered at $A$}.
 It is important that we forget orientations and digital labels of the outer sides of tiles from a star.
-A star may be \emph{incomplete}, which means that there is no neighborhood of $A$ that is included in the union of tiles from the star.
+A star may be \emph{incomplete}, which means that no neighborhood of $A$ is included in the union of tiles from the star.
 Incomplete stars appear on the borders of tilings of parts of the plane.
-Two examples of stars are shown on Fig.~\ref{pi101}.
+Two examples of stars are shown in Fig.~\ref{pi101}.

-\begin{definition} A complete star is called \emph{legal} if it is one of the stars shown on Fig.~\ref {pic31}.
+\begin{definition} A complete star is called \emph{legal} if it is one of the stars shown in Fig.~\ref {pic31}.
 The black line segment on that figure is called \emph{the axis of a legal star} and may have any orientation and any color.
 All digital labels and orientations of all sides lying on the axis must coincide.
-An example of a legal star is shown on Fig.~\ref{pi101} on the left. \end{definition}
+An example of a legal star is shown in Fig.~\ref{pi101} on the left. \end{definition}

 \begin{definition} A tiling of the plane with decorated tiles satisfies our local rule L if (1) any two sides that share a common interval have matching orientations and digital labels and (2) every its star is legal.
-For a tiling of a part of the plane the second item reads: (2) every its complete star is legal.
+For a tiling of a part of the plane the second item reads: every its complete star is legal.
 Tilings satisfying the local rule L are called \emph{L-tilings}.
 A coloring of tiles in a tiling with non-decorated tiles is called \emph{correct} if the resulting tiling is an L-tiling. \end{definition}